sbogdan-sb/spark-project-2/README.md

-Using spark dataframes to analyze Tweets
+Learning spark dataframes with an application to analyze Tweets.